Cleared Traditional

 Risk

 K191167 is an FDA 510(k) clearance for the Fungitell STAT.
-This device is classified as a Antigen, Invasive Fungal Pathogens (Class II - Special Controls, product code NQZ).
+Classified as Antigen, Invasive Fungal Pathogens (product code NQZ), Class II - Special Controls.

 Submitted by Associates of Cape Cod, Inc. (East Falmouth, US).
-The FDA issued a Cleared decision on July 17, 2019, 77 days after receiving the submission on May 1, 2019.
+The FDA issued a Cleared decision on July 17, 2019 after a review of 77 days - a notably fast clearance cycle.

 Submission Details